myk4040okothogodo/servingSockets/README.md

 twisted
 (back to top)

+Run project locally
-Getting Started
+-Getting Started
-create a local environment to install the project dependencies listed at requirements.txt
+ create a local environment to install the project dependencies listed at requirements.txt virtualenv venv source venv/bin/activate pip install -r requirements.txt

-virtualenv venv
-source venv/bin/activate
-pip install -r requirements.txt
+- clone this repository git clone https://github.com/myk4040okothogodo/servingSockets

+- generate a self signed certificate, follow instructions at https://linuxize.com/post/creating-a-self-signed-ssl-certificate/ save the generated documents at the root folder /keys and remember to point to this documents in       servaScript.py

+- run  python servaScript.py
+- go to localhost:8082/login or localhost:8082/register
+-

 Prerequisites